vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-dex.md

     # Specify the name of the claim in your Dex ID token that represents the groups
     # that the user belongs to.
 This matches what you specified above
     # with the Groups claim filter.
+    # Note that the group claims from Github are in the format of "org:team".
+    # To query for the group scope, you should set the organization you want Dex to
+    # search against in its configuration, otherwise your group claim would be empty.
+    # An example config can be found at - https://dexidp.io/docs/connectors/github/#configuration
     groups: groups

   # Specify the name of the Kubernetes Secret that contains your Dex